stone-foundation/stone-js-pipeline/README.md

 console.log(result); // Output: "enilepip"
 ```

-### Summary
+## Summary

-The `Pipeline` class offers a powerful and flexible way to build and manage sequences of operations on data, with support for both synchronous and asynchronous workflows, custom method invocation, and dependency injection.
+The `Pipeline` class now offers additional flexibility in how you manage the lifecycle of the pipes.
+You can provide a custom **resolver** to determine how each pipe is instantiated or resolved before it is executed.
+This allows for both dependency injection and straightforward function-based pipes, making it suitable for a wide variety of use cases.

 ## API documentation